Progress on gender equality is not just slow—in some places it is reversing.

 Chaired and founded by the Hon.
 Julia Gillard AC, GIWL brings together rigorous research, practice and advocacy to better understand and address the causes of workplace gender inequality, women's underrepresentation in leadership positions across sectors and countries, and the way gender negatively impacts the evaluation of women leaders.

 GIWL aims to overcome a disconnect between much of the current activity in the diversity and inclusion world, and what research evidence shows is truly effective.

-In 2020, ANU became the first international base for GIWL and works in partnership with King's College London to add an Asia-Pacific perspective to the work of the Institute.
+In 2020, ANU became the first international base for GIWL and works in partnership with GIWL at King's College London, with a focus on the Asia-Pacific region.

 Acknowledgment of Country